 I get it.
 Weddings are damn expensive.
 Things add up and budgets get forgotten.
 But here is the reality…

 Weddings are a luxury item and come with luxury costs.

 Now you might be thinking, “Damn, Jess that’s a bit harsh”.
-And although it is, my service to you is to keep it real and be there for you even if it means I gotta speak the truth.
-(You can ask my friends... they know I’m not the sugar coater in the group.)
+And although it is, my service to you is to keep it real and be there for you even if it means I have to be honest.
+(You can ask my friends...
+I’m not the sugar-coater in the group, ha!)

 So my point is, why would you plan such an event and not make sure you remember it?

 I know how tempting it is to ask Aunt Molly to photograph the ceremony from her iPad but hear me out…

 When we work together, we’ll plan a wedding timeline that usually will allow me to be there before the ceremony.
 Whether it’s for the Prep Photos or a First Look, chances are you and I will be together long before you and Aunt Molly will be.
 I’ll also have access to lots more details like your bouquet, the rings, the venue, etc. than most guests do which will allow me to capture every last detail.

 And the gear.
 Us photographers are known for our talents on how to frame a shot just right.
 Or how to set our setting through out the day to account for lighting changes.
 Or to have a lens that can both capture the entire scene, and then within seconds zoom in to capture just you and your bae dancing nose to nose.
 Aunt Molly’s iPad can’t do that.
 I know what to capture and how to do it to leave you lasting memories of such an important day.

 This is it.

 More than likely this will be your one and only wedding day.
 I’m sure you’ve heard it before but it will FLY by.
 I’ll be shooting your Prep Photos and before you know it, we’ll be setting up your Grand Exit 10 hours later.
 Even as a photographer, wedding days fly by.